Kastes Planning & Development provides clients with development services in the following areas:

 Find out more about professional development consultants by clicking on the following link:

 Developing real estate is a complicated process involving large sums of money, the work of many professionals, and years of effort.
 Even those who have developed real estate in the past can be intimidated by the process.
 Kastes Planning & Development offers clients the experience of having been through the development process many times and for many different types of projects.
 Kastes and the client work together as the project's developer.
-While the client provides overall direction and is responsible for decision making, Kastes does the work necessary to make the project a reality.
+While the client provides overall direction and is responsible for decision making, Kastes does all the work necessary to make the project a reality.

 Prior to forming his own real estate development consulting company, Mr. Kastes worked as Manager of Strategic Planning for the Manitoba Department of Housing.
 He voluntarily resigned his position in 1991.